-When in contact with exudate the unique 3D foam structure of Biatain® Ag Adhesive conforms closely to the wound bed for superior absorption – even under compression (5).
+When in contact with exudate the unique 3D foam structure of Biatain® conforms closely to the wound bed for superior absorption – even under compression (1-3).

 Mode of action

-Biatain® Ag Adhesive is a soft and flexible absorbent polyurethane foam that is patented with a silver complex homogeneously dispersed throughout the foam matrix.
+Biatain® Adhesive is a soft and conformable polyurethane foam dressing with a hydrocolloid adhesive border.

-Biatain® Ag Adhesive can be used for a wide range of exuding wounds with delayed healing due to bacteria, or where there is a risk of infection, including leg ulcers, pressure ulcers, second degree burns, donor sites, postoperative wounds and skin abrasions.
-Biatain® Ag Adhesive can be used in combination with compression therapy.
+Biatain® Adhesive can be used for a wide range of exuding wounds, including leg ulcers, pressure ulcers, second degree burns, donor sites, postoperative wounds and skin abrasions.
+Biatain® Adhesive can be used in combination with compression therapy.

 1. Andersen KE et al. A randomised, controlled study to compare the effectiveness of two foam dressings in the management of lower leg ulcers.
 Ostomy/Wound Management 2002;(48)8:34-41.